italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

    after which it will no longer be considered valid, thus ensuring the security and updating of the attestations over time.
 9.  **Disability in case of loss/deletion of the public key**:
-    If the public key associated with the wallet instance is lost or deleted, the attestation automatically becomes invalid to prevent unauthorized use of the wallet instance. ⚠️
+    If the public key associated with the Wallet Instance is lost or deleted, the attestation automatically becomes invalid to prevent unauthorized use of the Wallet Instance. ⚠️
 10. **Pseudonymisation**:
     The attestations are designed to be pseudonymised (i.e. they do not contain direct references to the person, so that it